morganwildermuth/twitterRedux/README.md

 ## Twitter Redux

-Time spent: `2 hrs`
+Time spent: `5 hrs`

 ### Features

 #### Required

-- [ ] Hamburger menu
+- [x] Hamburger menu
-   - [ ] Dragging anywhere in the view should reveal the menu.
+   - [x] Dragging anywhere in the view should reveal the menu.
    - [x] The menu should include links to your profile, the home timeline, and the mentions view.
    - [x] The menu can look similar to the LinkedIn menu below or feel free to take liberty with the UI.
 - [ ] Profile page